gaoxinge/something/learn java/README.md

 - when we invoke a method explicitly (or implicitly)

 The best practice is that we should invoke a method explicitly every time.
 Why?
 Because everybody should know the api of the method, then our program will decrease the dependency of programmers' common belief.
+However in some situations, we can omit the explicit invocation for convenience because the common belief is enough.

+Now we can turn the origin question into

+- when we should explicitly use method `toString` in our program

+I think the answer is

+- wrapper type: implicit
+- collections: implicit/explicit
+- other class: explicit